tobega/tailspin-v0/TailspinReference.md

   * `<{a: <>}>` matches any structure that has a field `a`, whatever its value
   * `<{a:<=0>, b:<=1>}>` matches any structure that has a field `a` with value `0` and a field `b` with value `1`, whatever other fields it might have.
-* If either of several conditions is acceptable, just list the acceptable conditions inside the angle brackets separated by `|` as a logical "or".
+* If either of several criteria is acceptable, just list the acceptable criteria inside the angle brackets separated by `|` as a logical "or".
-  The conditions are tried in order, stopping after the first true condition.
+  The criteria are tried in order, stopping after the first true criterion.
 E.g. `<='apple'|='orange'>` will be true for both 'apple' and 'orange'.
-* Inverse match, to match the opposite of a conditon, just put a tilde inside the angle bracket, e.g. `<~=5>` Note that inverse is applied to the entire expression within the angle brackets so `<~='apple'|='orange'>` will be false for both 'apple' and 'orange'.
+* Inverse match, to match the opposite of a criterion, just put a tilde inside the angle bracket, e.g. `<~=5>` Note that inverse is applied to the entire expression within the angle brackets so `<~='apple'|='orange'>` will be false for both 'apple' and 'orange'.
 * Array match, given as `<[]>` matches if the _current value_ is an array.
 A match can also be restricted to arrays of a certain length or range of lengths by appending the length (range) in parentheses, e.g. `<[](2..)>`.
-  Conditions on array content are written inside the brackets, separated by commas.
-They test if there is any element that fulfils the condition.
+  Match criteria on array content are written inside the brackets, separated by commas.
+They test if there is any element that fulfils the criterion.
   E.g. `<[<=3|=5>]>` tests if there is any element that is either a 3 or a 5, while `<[<=3>,<=5>]>` tests that the array contains at least one each of 3 and 5.
-  Beware, though, that a single element could match more than one condition.
+  Beware, though, that a single element could match more than one criterion.
   Note also the possibility of matching a list exactly by equality.

 Note that when nesting down matchers for fields and array contents, the _current value_ denoted by `$` will still refer to the original item to be matched by the outer match expression.
-To change perspective so that `$` should represent the value at the current level of the match, use a [such-that condition](#such-that-conditions)
+To change perspective so that `$` should represent the value at the current level of the match, use a [such-that criterion](#such-that-conditions)

 ### Do-nothing block (guard clause)
-Sometimes it is easier or clearer to specify conditions which you don't want to do anything with.
+Sometimes it is easier or clearer to specify criteria which you don't want to do anything with.
 A matcher block can be simply the word `!VOID` to indicate this case.

 ### Such-that conditions
-Sometimes you want to match relations between parts of a structure or values at certain array positions, then you can use a number of such-that conditions either after or instead of the main condition.
+Sometimes you want to match relations between parts of a structure or values at certain array positions, then you can use a number of such-that conditions either after or instead of the main criterion.
 E.g.
 * Array where first and second elements are equal: `<[]?($(1)<$(2)>)>`
 * Structure where the elements obey the relation a <= b <= c: `<?($.a<..$.b>)?($.b<..$.c>)>`

 Such-that conditions can also be applied to transforms of the value.
 Note that those transforms must yield a single value for matching.

-A such-that enables you to meaningfully use `$` in the match condition as the original thing you are matching, while the condition is tested against the produced or transformed value.
+A such-that enables you to meaningfully use `$` in the match criterion as the original thing you are matching, while the criterion is tested against the produced or transformed value.

 Note that a such-that will change the perspective of the _current value_ so that `$` will represent the value being matched by the closest enclosing matcher.